-Why is My Cat Drooling Excessively Suddenly?- Top 7 Reasons Explained
+Why is My Cat Drooling Excessively Suddenly?[Answered]

-Why Is My Cat Drooling a Lot Suddenly?
+Why is My Cat Drooling Excessively Suddenly?

 A bit of drool is normal when cats are relaxed, getting pets, or purring.
 When they feel safe and very relaxed, their body’s parasympathetic (rest and digest) system is activated.
 Along with many other functions, it is also responsible for the production of saliva, so a little drool is expected.